nsdesai/detect/README.md

 # UPDATES

-Multiple modifications as described in the updated user manual.
+Multiple modifications as described in the updated user manual (04/13/25).

       New Basic Analysis tab that includes detection and characterization of calcium transients.